 Common commercial roofing systems include:

-• EPDM (Ethylene Propylene Diene Monomer): A durable rubber membrane ideal for low-slope commercial applications.
+- EPDM roofing membranes: A durable rubber option ideal for low-slope commercial applications.

 When interviewing contractors, ask about their experience with your specific roof type.
 You can also request examples of similar roofing projects, including photos, client references, and details about any challenges they encountered and how they resolved them.